 26 Jul How Long Does Ecstasy Stay in Your System?

 Ecstasy is an illegal street drug also referred to as XTC, STP, Adam, or Molly depending on how it’s marketed and distributed.
 The official name for ecstasy is MDMA, a synthetic psychoactive substance, which is known mostly for its euphoric effects.
 It does not have any accepted medical use and can easily be abused.
-Over the decades, especially the ‘90s, ecstasy has been known as and used as the “club drug” because of its popularity at raves to purportedly enhance the experience for young adults.
+Over the decades, especially the ‘90s, ecstasy tablets have been known as and used as the “club drug” because of its popularity at raves and music festivals to purportedly enhance the experience for young adults.

-How Long Does Ecstasy Stay in Your System?
-Ecstasy has a half-life of approximately 8-9 hours.
+How Long Does MDMA Stay in Your System?
+MDMA or Ecstasy has a half-life of approximately 8-9 hours.
 With the projected half-life of the drug, it can be expected to be fully cleared from the system in 1-2 days.
 However, much like other drugs, in order to more carefully determine how long ecstasy can stay in the system, you must first consider several variables such as how much a person weighs; how many doses the person has taken; and how fast a person’s metabolism acts.
-Detection in the system is also determined by what type of test is being used to trace the drug.
+Detection in the system is also determined by what type of drug central nervous system depressant test is being used to trace the drug.

-For example, Ecstasy can be detected in a urine sample for 2-5 days after use.
+How long you can detect ecstasy in a person’s system is dependent upon which drug testing is used.
+Ecstasy can be detected in a urine sample for 2-5 days after use.
 A blood test can detect it for up to 24 hours.
-A saliva test can detect ecstasy in the system anywhere from 1-5 days, and the type of test with the longest detection window is a hair follicle drug test, which can detect ecstasy for up to 90 days.
+A saliva drug test can detect ecstasy in the system from 1.5 hours to 10 hours after use, and the hair based drug tests can detect ecstasy for up to 90 days.

 The “high” of ecstasy wears off within 3-5 hours, and the effects can last up to 24 hours.
 This drug impairs a person’s ability to process information and can make a person act impulsively.
 Ecstasy is not as known as much as other drugs for being addictive, but it can cause hallucinations and brain damage in those who take it.
-Even single uses of the drug can have long-term health effects on a person and lead to a pattern of abuse.
+Repeated use can also possibly affect the normal dopamine and serotonin levels in the brain.
+Even single uses of this illegal substance can have long-term health effects on a person and lead to a pattern of abuse.

 Additional Ecstasy Dangers